-On November 11, 2016, Diverse Partners, LP ("Diverse") served AgriBank with an alleged class action lawsuit ("Lawsuit").
-Diverse purported to be the beneficial owner of some of the previously issued and redeemed 9.125% Subordinated Notes ("Notes").
+On November 11, 2016, Diverse Partners, LP (Diverse Partners) served AgriBank with an alleged class action lawsuit (Lawsuit).
+Diverse Partners purported to be the beneficial owner of some of the previously issued and redeemed 9.125% Subordinated Notes (Notes).
 The Lawsuit was filed in New York state court.
 AgriBank removed the Lawsuit to federal court in the Southern District of New York.
-Diverse asserted a breach of contract claim and a breach of an implied covenant of good faith and fair dealing alleging that AgriBank impermissibly redeemed the Notes.
-Diverse requested damages in an amount to be determined at trial, reasonable attorneys' fees, and other relief.
-On July 31, 2018, Diverse filed a second amended complaint adding Troy Bank & Trust ("Troy") as a second named plaintiff (Diverse and Troy collectively "Plaintiffs").
-Troy alleged the same claims against AgriBank as Diverse.
+Diverse Partners asserted a breach of contract claim and a breach of an implied covenant of good faith and fair dealing alleging that AgriBank impermissibly redeemed the Notes.
+Diverse Partners requested damages in an amount to be determined at trial, reasonable attorneys' fees and other relief.
+On July 31, 2018, Diverse Partners filed a second amended complaint adding Troy Bank & Trust (Troy) as a second named plaintiff.
+Troy alleged the same claims against AgriBank as Diverse Partners.
 On August 30, 2018, AgriBank filed an answer to the amended complaint.
-On February 1, 2019, Plaintiffs filed a motion to certify the class and appoint Plaintiffs as co-class representatives.
-On March 18, 2019, AgriBank filed a motion opposing Plaintiffs' motion for class certification and appointment as class representatives.
-On September 11, 2019, the court issued an order denying Plaintiffs' joint motion to certify a class action on behalf of all purchasers of the Notes and to appoint them as co-class representatives.
-On November 13, 2019, the court issued a scheduling order for a bench trial to start on June 1, 2020.
-We intend to vigorously defend against these allegations.
+The Lawsuit is in the discovery stage, and we intend to vigorously defend against these allegations.
 As of the date of this report, the likelihood of any outcome of the Lawsuit cannot be determined.